Issue: Gun Violence

 In January 2014, the U.S. Department of Justice and the U.S. Department of Commerce’s National Institute of Standards and Technology (NIST) appointed members to the National Commission on Forensic Science.

-The Commission is charged with improving the practice of forensic science by developing guidance concerning the intersections between forensic science and the criminal justice system.
+The Commission was charged with improving the practice of forensic science by developing guidance concerning the intersections between forensic science and the criminal justice system.
 Also, the Commission will work to develop policy recommendations for the U.S. Attorney General, including uniform codes for professional responsibility and requirements for formal training and certification.

 The Commission created 23 subcommittees to establish guidelines and standards.
 A Training on Science and Law Subcommittee was established to explore mechanisms for judges, lawyers, and forensic scientists to engage in collaborative training.
-The goal is to ensure that legal professionals understand the probative value and limitations of forensic science and forensic practitioners understand legal procedure and issues associated with the presentation of scientific evidence in court.
+The goal was to ensure that legal professionals understand the probative value and limitations of forensic science and forensic practitioners understand legal procedure and issues associated with the presentation of scientific evidence in court.
 In addition, a Legal Issues Subcommittee was established to address legal issues raised by the other subcommittees.